A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \subsection{Reiteration Effect, Effects of Validity and Illusiory Truth}

 The reiteration effect describes the phenomenon that repeated statements tend to become more believable \citep{hertwig1997reiteration,pachur2011recognition}.
-For example, in one experiment, \citet{hasher1977frequency} presented subjects with general statements and asked them to asses their validity.
-Part of the statements were false and part were true.
+For example, in one experiment, \citet{hasher1977frequency} presented subjects with general statements and asked them to assess their validity.
+Some of the statements were false and some were true.
 The experiment was conducted in several sessions, where some of the statements were repeated in subsequent sessions.
 The average perceived validity of both true and false repeated statements rose between the sessions, while for non-repeated statements it dropped slightly.

-The effect is usually explained by use of processing fluency in judgment.
+The effect is usually explained by use of the processing fluency in judgment.
 Statements that are processed fluently (easily) tend to be judged as true and repetition makes processing easier.
 A recent alternative account argues that repetition makes the referents of statements more coherent and people judge truth based on coherency \citep{unkelbach2017referential}.

-The reiteration effect is also known under different labels, such as ``frequency-validity" or ``illusory truth" \citep[195]{hertwig1997reiteration}.
+The reiteration effect is also known under different labels, such as ``frequency-validity'' or ``illusory truth'' \citep[195]{hertwig1997reiteration}.
 However, some research suggests that these are not identical phenomena.
-For example, the \emph{truth effect} ``disappears when the actual truth status is known" \citep[p.~253]{pohl2017cognitive}, which does not hold for validity effect in general.
-There is also a clear distinction between the effects covered here, and the mere exposure effect covered in Section~\ref{ss:mereexp}: the truth effect has been found largely independent of duration of stimulus exposure \citep[p.~245]{dechene2010truth}.
+For example, the \emph{truth effect} ``disappears when the actual truth status is known'' \citep[p.~253]{pohl2017cognitive}, which does not hold for validity effect in general.

 \paragraph{Implications for rule learning} In the rule learning context, a repeating statement which becomes more believable corresponds to the entire rule or possibly a ``subrule'' consisting of the consequent of the rule and a subset of conditions in its antecedent.
 A typical rule learning result contains multiple rules that are substantially overlapping.
 If the analyst is exposed to multiple similar statements, the reiteration effect will increase the analyst's belief in the \emph{repeating} subrule.
 Especially in the area of association rule learning, a very large set of redundant rules---covering the same, or nearly same set of examples---is routinely included in the output.